Skip to content

 Common health problems

 Pembroke Welsh Corgi’s are generally a healthy breed, but there are some health issues that they’re prone to.
-Pet insurance will help you to cover the cost of your dog’s health care needs, should your dog need treatment for any of these conditions.
+Pet insurance will help you to cover the cost of your dog’s health care needs, should your Corgi need treatment for any of these conditions.

 Intervertebral disc disease (IVDD)

-IVDD is the most common spinal disease in dogs, it’s age-related degenerative disease, but some dogs can suffer from problems when they’re young.
+IVDD is the most common spinal disease in dogs, it’s an age-related degenerative disease, but some dogs can suffer from problems when they’re young.
 The discs between the vertebrae act as shock absorbers.
 In IVDD the discs weaken, which reduces the shock absorption and can lead to disc herniation and spinal cord compression.
 Dogs affected by this disease will usually have a hunched back and hang their head down to try and relieve the pain.
 They may also shiver, pant, and be unwilling to move, have difficulty jumping or going up and down stairs.
 In severe cases, the dog will have a paralysed bladder so may dribble urine or be unable to urinate.
 In these cases, surgery is needed to treat the problem.
 Dogs with mild symptoms may only need cage rest and pain management medication.

 Von Willebrand’s disease (VWD)